St Mary's Bletchley: The Vision 2015-2025

 As a church we love to serve our community.
-This is not something new to St Mary’s because we are already serving some local needs through ministries such as Toddlers, Food Cupboard and Oasis.
+This is not something new to St Mary’s because we are already serving some local needs through ministries such as Toddlers, Childrens' Groups and Oasis.

 Since we launched the vision we are now offering through the charity Milton Keynes Money Life Line some debt advice at The Frank Moran Centre at Melrose in West Bletchley.